kragen/derctuo/foil-marking-glass.md

 in e-beam etching and FIB milling.
 This should permit nanometer resolution rather than the mere submicron resolution routinely attainable with mechanically positioned tooltips.

+Of course, the localized heating of the glass substrate may also have effects, desirable or otherwise.
+If they are desirable, the optimum “feedstock” may be a film of conducting graphene or graphite rather than a metal.
+And, [as Russ of Sarbar Multimedia points out](https://www.youtube.com/watch?v=MDctYVg9pfU), you can use a laser rather than an arc to heat the feedstock, and if the substrate is transparent, you can place the feedstock on the opposite side of the substrate so that the laser side of the feedstock is the one touching the substrate.